What are New Jersey's auto insurance requirements?

 New Jersey also requires personal injury protection (PIP), uninsured/underinsured motorist coverage for bodily injury (UM/UIM BI), and uninsured/underinsured motorist property damage (UM/UIM PD) for a standard policy with the following minimum limits:

 - UM/UIM BI: $15,000 per person, $30,000 per accident

 - UM/UIM PD: $5,000 with a $500 deductible

 PIP covers your medical costs, as well as lost wages and death benefits, and pays out even if you're at fault.
 UM/UIM BI pays for medical expenses for you and your passengers if you're hit by a driver with little or no insurance.
 UM/UIM PD covers damage caused to your vehicle from an uninsured or underinsured driver.

 As with liability coverage, it may be necessary to choose higher limits for these coverages to better protect your financial well-being.

 Ready to make the switch?
 Drivers nationwide who switch and save with Progressive save over $700 on average.* Get an auto insurance quote today.

 Adding comprehensive and collision coverage gives you added protection

-Car insurance rates tend to run higher in New Jersey compared to other states, according to average expenditure data gathered by the NAIC in 2017.
+Auto insurance rates tend to run higher in New Jersey compared to other states, according to average expenditure data gathered by the NAIC in 2018.
 However, rates vary based on many factors like where you live, your driving history, and the limits and coverages you choose.
 Learn more about the factors behind the cost of car insurance.

 Can I get discounts with my New Jersey car insurance?